 The card also provides fraud protection, extended warranties up to an additional year and coverage on most purchases up to $1,000 against accidental damage or theft for 90 days after the purchase.
 Plus, the card's price protection will refund the difference if you make a purchase and see it later advertised for less within 60 days of your purchase.

-The card offers 18 months with a 0 percent APR, but it does charge a balance transfer fee of either $10 or 4%, whichever is greater.
+The card offers an intro 18 months with a 0 percent APR, but it does charge a balance transfer fee of 4%.
 That means you'll benefit from not paying interest after you make the transfer, but you do need to pay that balance transfer fee.
 A 4 percent fee means that you would pay $200 on a $5,000 balance transfer.
 That's still a substantial savings if you're currently paying sky-high interest on a balance you won't be able to pay off for months and months to come.

 The HSBC Gold Mastercard® credit card also doesn't have a rewards program.
 There are cards that offer both a 0 percent APR intro period as well as the added benefit of a cash-back program.
 Keep reading for a couple of card comparisons.

 Much like the HSBC Gold Mastercard® credit card, the Citi Simplicity® Card - No Late Fees Ever charges a balance transfer fee.
-However, Citi Simplicity® Card - No Late Fees Ever's $5 or 3 percent fee, whichever is more, is slightly better than HSBC Gold Mastercard® credit card's $10 or 4 percent fee.
+However, Citi Simplicity® Card - No Late Fees Ever's $5 or 5 percent fee, whichever is more, is potentially a bit more than HSBC Gold Mastercard® credit card's $10 or 4 percent fee.

 Neither card charges an annual fee, nor do they offer rewards programs.

 The HSBC Gold Mastercard® credit card is made for someone looking to transfer a balance from a high-APR credit card and paying down debt without worrying about finance charges.
-This card gives you a year-and-a-half without an APR, which can help you chop down your debt quickly.
+This card gives you 18 months without an APR, which can help you chop down your debt quickly.
 The card also doesn't charge a foreign transaction fee, so it's ideal for an international traveler.